A stability bound on the $T$-linear resistivity of conventional metals: Subtleties concerning the resistivity

 Since, where the weak localization theory applies, the resistivity depends only logarithmically on $\ell_\phi$, the results we obtain are not expected to be strongly dependent on precisely what values we assume for $\ell_\phi$.
 We have confirmed this by testing that the present results are not extremely sensitive to the assumed value of $\Gamma_0$ in Eq.~\eqref{eq:Gamma}.

-Deep in the pseudogap regime, where the states near the Fermi energy are strongly localized, the DC resistivity as we compute it is dominated by thermally excited states above an effective mobility edge, i.e.~occupying states which are either delocalized or with a localization length that is larger than $\ell_\phi$ {(see Fig.~\ref{fig:ipr_ins})}.
-At low enough $T$, so long as the pseudo-gap does not turn into a full gap, one would expect some interesting form of hopping conduction involving states near the Fermi energy to dominate the transport. \footnote{High temperature polaron hopping transport in the Holstein model was recently studied in Ref.~\onlinecite{szabo2021}.} However, in the relevant range of $\lambda_0$, such a regime may not exist for $T> T_{\text{CDW}}$, the temperature at which CDW order onsets.
+Deep in the pseudogap regime, as can be seen in Fig.~\ref{fig:ipr_ins}, the states near the Fermi energy are strongly localized but the states above a roughly defined mobility edge are effectively delocalized, as evidenced by the fact that the ``participation length'', defined as $\xi = ( \sum_i |\psi_i|^4 )^{-1/d}$, grows (more or less linearly) with increasing $L$.
+(At the very least, this implies that these high energy states are not localized on the scales of $L$ we have explored).
+In this regime, the DC resistivity as we compute it is dominated by thermally excited states above the effective mobility edge.
+At low enough $T$, so long as the pseudo-gap does not turn into a full gap, one would expect some interesting form of hopping conduction involving states near the Fermi energy to dominate the transport. \footnote{High temperature polaron hopping transport in the Holstein model was recently studied in Ref.~\cite{szabo2021}.} However, in the relevant range of $\lambda_0$, such a regime may not exist for $T> T_{\text{CDW}}$, the temperature at which CDW order onsets.
 In any case, the strong divergence of $\rho$ with decreasing $T$ is not in question.

 One may also wonder about the role of localized states at temperatures $T > T^*$ with moderately large $\lambda_0 \sim 1$ where a $T$-linear resistivity with a substantial extrapolated $T\to 0$ offset is observed, with $\rho$ comparable to or larger than the quantum of resistance.
-However, even here, in the range of $T$ we have explored, from measurements of the inverse participation ratios one can conclude that the dominant current carrying states are delocalized {(in the 3D case; see Fig.~\ref{fig:ipr_metal})} or localized on length scales that are larger than or comparable to the accessible system sizes.
+However, even here, in the range of $T$ we have explored, from measurements of the participation lengths one can conclude that the dominant current carrying states are delocalized (in the 3D case; see Fig.~\ref{fig:ipr_metal}) or localized on length scales that are larger than or comparable to the accessible system sizes.
 Thus it is reasonable to invoke some weak form of phase breaking as justification for accepting the results of our calculation as being physically reasonable.